 Mrs. Brinkley changed my life by showing me that math is relevant.
 I had Mrs. Brinkley for geometry and calculus in high school.
 Her passion for math is contagious and one of the reasons I picked to pursue a career in math education.
 Mrs. Brinkley truly embodied the growth mindset associated with mathematics and believed that all of her students were capable of learning math.
 I am forever grateful for the love of math that Mrs. Brinkley fostered in me.

 From: Margaret St. John ’83MS

-Dr. Jim Hughes was my special ed professor when I was at NC State ’81-’82.
-He presented his lectures, with humor and warmth.
+Dr. Jim Hughes was my special education professor when I was at NC State in 1981-1982.
+He presented his lectures with humor and warmth.
 After class, we’d meet him at local fun places to discuss the lesson and have fun!!
 Once, he scheduled a canoe trip for six of us to navigate New River; he made learning such fun!
 Thank you, Dr. Hughes, for your knowledge and the fun ways you used to impart it!!

 From: Jamie Gillespie

 When I was in sixth grade, my teacher, Mrs. DeSanto, cared about me.
 I was having a hard time emotionally, and she spent one-on-one time with me to get to know more about me.
 She talked with me about what was going on in my life and shared some of her own experiences.
 She made me feel seen, valued and heard.
 The compassion she showed to me, at a time when I really needed it, probably helped me weather a lot of turmoil later in my life.
 She also made me want to be that kind of teacher for my own students.